Loading [MathJax]/extensions/tex2jax.js

 What is NEET?

-NEET, or the National Eligibility cum Entrance Test, is an entrance exam in India for students who want to study medicine.
-After completing 12th grade, students take this test to get admission into medical colleges to become doctors.
-The exam tests their knowledge in Biology, Chemistry, and Physics.
-The NEET exam is conducted by the National Testing Agency (NTA).
-The NTA is an organization established by the Government of India to conduct various entrance exams for higher education.
-Since 2019, the NTA has been responsible for organizing NEET, ensuring that the exam is conducted fairly and smoothly across the country.
+NEET, which stands for National Eligibility cum Entrance Test, is an exam for students who want to study medicine in India.
+After finishing 12th grade, students take this test to get into medical colleges and become doctors.
+The exam checks their knowledge in subjects like Biology, Chemistry, and Physics.
+The exam is held by the National Testing Agency (NTA), a government organization that organizes entrance exams for higher education.
+Since 2019, the NTA has been in charge of conducting NEET and making sure the exam is fair and happens smoothly all over India.

 NEET Complete Details